chrisgrieser/alfred-bibtex-citation-picker/README.md

 ## Installation
 1. [Download the latest release](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/releases/latest).
 2. Enter the BibTeX Library path.
-3. Use the citation picker via the Alfred keyword `ct`, or set a hotkey for the citation picker by double-clicking the respective field in the workflow window.
+3. Use the citation picker via the Alfred keyword `ct`, or set a [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) for the citation picker by double-clicking the respective field in the workflow window.

-> __Note__
-> [As soon as the workflow is admitted into the Alfred Gallery](https://www.alfredforum.com/topic/19356-supercharged-citation-picker/), it is automatically updated via the Gallery.
-Until then, you have to update the workflow manually by downloading the [latest release here at GitHub](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/releases/latest).

 ## Basic Usage
-Use the `ct` keyword press the hotkey in any text field to start the citation picker.
+Use the `ct` keyword press the [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) in any text field to start the citation picker.

 ### Search
 - You can search for the title, author/editor (last name), year, collection, or journal name.